rakhulsprakash/GoKwikCache/README.md

 - Exception handling with various error types could be added (Factory method to create different error message based on error codes)
 - Unit Testing (A comprehensive test suite for testing various use cases)
 - Other functionalities of classes such as LinkedLists' removeFromTail is yet to be implemented.
+- Need to make variables private in classes for data abstraction